eliagbayani/EOL-connector-data-files/Smasher_Files/readmeli_smash.txt

 5. One thing smasher does use to help it merge hierarchies is rank.
 But, it needs to know about all the ranks and their order or it doesn’t know what to do.
 Our hierarchies had a lot of odd ranks, so I had to add them to the list of known ranks for smasher to use.
 There is a Rank.java file where I’ve added new ranks.
 If you need to add more ranks, this is where you would do so.
   The file is in /home/annethessen/reference-taxonomy/org/opentreeoflife/taxa

+  ELI: after updating Rank.java, you must compile this file to create a new Rank.class file.
+  $ javac Rank.java

 6. In the ‘t’ directory is another directory called ‘tax’.
 This is where all the input hierarchies go.
 Each version of each hierarchy should have its own directory.